pengnam/BrainDump/MachineLearning/Keras.md

 3. `.get_config`: returns a dictionary containing the configuration of the layer

 input and output tensors can also be retrieved easily.

+### Batch Normalization
+Batch normalization

+## General steps

+1. Preprocessing
+- Standardize image
+i.e. ensure the left, right, top, bottom are cropped to a square, before resizing to a standardized side

+-

+Static == 0(test mode)
+Static == 1(train mode)